oschweitzer/learning-resources/react_lesson.md

 export default App;
 ```

-If you change (mutate) the state directly by directly updating the `state` property, React will issue a warning in your web browser console, and your update will not work.
+If you change (mutate) the state by directly updating the `state` property, React will issue a warning in your web browser console, and your update will not work.
 To mutate a state, React provides a function called `setState()` that will update the state and tell React that it was updated, so it can re-render the DOM.

 `setState` takes an object as an argument and will merge this object with the current `state` object value.

 #### useState() hook

-Since React version 16.8, there is a way to manage states in non class-based component by using **React Hooks**.
-The hook we can use to manage states, is the `useState()` hook.
-This function takes the initial state asa value and returns two values.
-The first one is the current state represented by an object and the second one is a function that allows us update the state.
+Since React version 16.8, there is a way to manage states in non class-based
+component by using **React Hooks**.
+The hook we can use to manage states, is the
+`useState()` hook.
+This function takes the initial state as a value and returns
+two values.
+The first one is the current state represented by an object and the
+second one is a function that allows us update the state.

 ```javascript
 import React, { Component, useState } from 'react';